 For some reason, most beginners stubbornly try to play with the exact same ball the pros play with.
 There’s only one problem with this: it’s ridiculous!
 To use a golfing analogy, it’s like having beginners play from the back tees at all times.
 It wouldn’t help you improve your game; in fact, the opposite would occur: it would be frustrating and impede your progress.

-If you’re a newcomer to the game, or you play on very cold courts, or you just feel like the ball isn’t bouncing enough, don’t be afraid to try out some of the bouncier balls available from Dunlop, or from other manufacturers including Prince, Head and Pointfore.
+If you’re a newcomer to the game, or you play on very cold courts, or you just feel like the ball isn’t bouncing enough, don’t be afraid to try out some of the bouncier balls available from Dunlop, or from other manufacturers including Black Knight, Prince, Head and Pointfore.
 Each manufacturer does things a little differently, but in general the “single yellow dot” balls are a little bouncier, and the “blue dot” or “red dot” balls are the most bouncy.
 Most pro shops and online stores stock these balls in addition to the double yellow dot.

 Here are a few other types of balls you might come across: